The Internet of Things, Smart Cities, and Wireless Healthcare

 In an increasingly informed world, generating and processing information encompasses several computing domains, from datacenters to embedded systems.
-SEELab research in this area includes efficient distributed data collection and aggregation to processing and adapting to this data in smart cities, data centers, and the distributed smart grid.
+SEELab research in this area includes efficient distributed data collection and aggregation to processing and adapting to this data in smart cities, data centers, the distributed smart grid and wireless healthcare applications.

 Long-term research requiring high-resolution sensor data need platforms large enough to house solar panels and batteries.
 Leveraging a well-defined sensor appliance created using Sensor-Rocks, we develop novel context-aware power management algorithms to maximize network lifetime and provide unprecedented capability on miniaturized platforms.